Exotic open $4$-manifolds which are non-leaves: Exotic simply connected smooth -manifolds and foliations

-The goal of this section is the proof of Theorem \ref{Thm1}, which states that if a leaf of a $C^{1,0}$ codimension one foliation of a compact manifold is diffeomorphic to $Y\in \mathcal Y$, then the leaf is proper and each connected component of the union of all leaves diffeomorphic to $Y$ fibers over the circle with the leaves as fibers.
+Recall that Proposition \ref{prop1} states that if a leaf of a $C^{1,0}$ codimension one foliation of a compact manifold is diffeomorphic to $Y\in \mathcal Y$, then the leaf is proper and each connected component of the union of all leaves diffeomorphic to $Y$ fibers over the circle with the leaves as fibers.

-\begin{rem} Regularity $C^{1,0}$ means that the leaves are tangent to a continuous hyperplane distribution of codimension one. \end{rem}
+\begin{rem} Regularity $C^{1,0}$ means that the leaves are $C^1$ and tangent to a continuous hyperplane distribution of codimension one. \end{rem}

-\begin{rem} Taubes' theorem (theorem \ref{t:Taubes}) and Taylor's results (remark \ref{r:infinite index}) show that for any $Y\in\mathcal{Y}$ there exists an uncountable family of smooth manifolds in $\mathcal{Y}$ which are homeomorphic but non-diffeomorphic to $Y$. \end{rem}

-In proving Theorem \ref{Thm1} we use the basic theory of codimension one foliations of smooth compact manifolds presented as integrable plane fields.
+In proving Proposition \ref{prop1} we use the basic theory of codimension one foliations of smooth compact manifolds presented as integrable plane fields.
 Note that in this general situation there exists a smooth transverse one-dimensional foliation $\NN$ and a biregular foliated atlas, i.e., one in which each coordinate neighborhood is foliated simultaneously as a product by $\FF$ and $\NN$.
 The transverse coordinate changes are only assumed to be continuous but the leaves can be taken to be smooth manifolds and the local projection along $\NN$ of one plaque onto another plaque in the same chart is a diffeomorphism.
 Our basic tools are Dippolito's octopus decomposition and his semistability theorem \cite{Candel-Conlon,Dippolito} as well as the trivialization lemma of G. Hector \cite{Hector}.
+We assume that our foliation is transversely oriented, which is not a real restriction since every manifold considered to be a leaf is simply connected and therefore, by passing to the transversely oriented double cover, a transversely oriented foliation with a leaf diffeomorphic to it is obtained.